 The regular editor takes a straightforward but more manual approach.
 You start with a template, and can then customize it by dragging and dropping the full set of Wix components onto the page (you get many more options than with ADI), or tweaking and adjusting elements that are already there.

-Our preferred option would be the full-strength Wix editor, every time.
+Our preferred option would generally be to use the full-strength Wix editor.
 It does have a lot of features to cope with, but they're well designed and presented, and even beginners should find it relatively easy-to-use.

 The ADI editor is stripped back with a very minimal interface.
 It displays your web page, two or three buttons, a menu bar with some key functions (Add, Site Design, Manage), and that's it.
 No sidebars, floating palettes or anything else to get in your way.